open-component-model/ocm-website/content/docs/tutorials/ocm-and-gitops/gitops-driven-configuration-of-ocm-applications.md

 ### Component Content Recap

-We saw previously that `podinfo` component contains three resources:
+We saw previously that the `podinfo` component contains three resources:

-- podinfo container image
+- `podinfo` container image
-- kubernetes deployment manifest for podinfo
+- kubernetes deployment manifest for `podinfo`
 - configuration file read by the ocm-controller

 We can list these resources using the `ocm` CLI: